A-Archives-and-Forks/go-spoof/README.md

         specify a number of seconds to wait between sending signatures.
 Significantly slows down scanning with -sV -v string
         be verbose (default None)
+  -honey
+      Use -honey Y to activate a Honeypot Mode.
+This will give you an attackers IP as well as the date and time of the attack and what payloads were sent.
+This is then saved in honeypot.log
+   -t
+      Assign a value 1-5 to thottle time for a scan 1 = 5 minutes and doubles through each level to 5 = 80 minutes

 ```

 <div align="center">